FreeQster/lx_server-report/README.md

+# LX-Server-Report
-# Bash Script for reading health parameters from debian servers and reporting issues via e-mail
+Bash Script for reading health parameters from debian servers and reporting issues via e-mail